 These diets are similar in that they extract moisture from the food to preserve it and eliminate the need for artificial preservatives, but they vary in several ways.

 Dehydrated foods.
 These are partially cooked at low temperatures to extract most of the water.
 The food is heated but not fully cooked, so nutrients and enzymes remain whole.
-They are a complete diet and are frequently seen as a step-up from ordinary extruded kibble.
+They are a complete diet and are frequently seen as a step up from ordinary extruded kibble.

 To make it edible, you need to add warm water to dehydrated dog food.
 As a result, the food has a texture comparable to canned wet food but is much less refined.
-These foods are easy to store, prepare, and have a long shelf life because they do not need refrigeration.
+These foods are easy to store, and prepare, and have a long shelf life because they do not need refrigeration.

-A dehydrated diet is also a good option if your Golden has a sensitive stomach as the food is easier on the digestive system due to the gentle cooking method.
+A dehydrated diet is also a good option if your Golden has a sensitive stomach, as the food is easier on the digestive system due to the gentle cooking method.

 Freeze-dried foods.
 In a nutshell, freeze-dried foods are essentially a repackaged raw diet.

-The raw ingredients in freeze-dried dog food are frozen, then placed in a vacuum to turn the moisture into vapor.
+The raw ingredients in freeze-dried dog food are frozen, and then placed in a vacuum to turn the moisture into vapor.
 After that, the food is sealed in an airtight container.
 Unlike a true raw diet, this method reduces the number of bacteria such as salmonella.

 Although freeze-dried food looks like kibble and does not need to be rehydrated before eating, your Golden Retriever will find it more palatable and digestible if some water is added first.

-They are usually very high protein diets with fruits and vegetables occasionally added.
+They are generally very high protein diets with fruits and vegetables occasionally added.
 Freeze-dried is an excellent alternative if you want to feed a raw diet but don’t like to handle raw food but want to provide a healthier and less processed diet.

-You can also incorporate freeze-dried into your Goldens’ diet by combining it with other types such as kibble or wet.
+You can also incorporate freeze-dried into your Goldens’ diet by combining it with other types, such as kibble or wet.

-Freeze-dried foods are more expensive than regular kibble, but as the food has most moisture removed, they are more nutritionally dense, so you feed your Retriever less.
+Freeze-dried foods are more expensive than regular kibble, but as the food has the most moisture removed, they are more nutritionally dense, so you feed your Retriever less.

 To help you decide on the best diet for your Golden Retriever, here’s all the above information in handy tables for you to easily visualize the pros and cons of each food type: